codebysohel/VaultMind-AI-Brower-extension-/README.md

-<<<<<<< HEAD
-# LeafLock
+# Vault mind

 A secure password manager Chrome extension built with React, TypeScript, and Vite.
-LeafLock helps you securely store, manage, and access your passwords directly from your browser.
+Vault mind  helps you securely store, manage, and access your passwords directly from your browser.

 ## ✨ Features